Wang Yang (Liaoning politician)

 Wang Yang (王阳 (王陽, Wáng Yáng); born February 1957) is a former Chinese politician.
 He held a series of positions in governments at the municipal and provincial level in northeast China's Liaoning province for more than 30 years.
-He was investigated by the Communist Party of China's anti-graft agency in March 2016.
+He was investigated by the Central Commission for Discipline Inspection in March 2016.
 At the time of his downfall, he was serving as vice-chairman of the Liaoning People's Congress.

 Biography

 Early life and education

 Wang was born in Heyang County, Shaanxi in February 1957.
 He was a sent-down youth during the Down to the Countryside Movement in Dawa County, Liaoning province.
 After the Cultural Revolution, he became a worker at Anshan Glass Factory.
 He entered Liaoning University in September 1979, majoring in philosophy, where he graduated in August 1983.
 After graduation, he taught at Anshan Training School for Cadres.

 Career

-He began his political career in January 1984, as an officer in the General Office of the Anshan municipal party committee, rising to deputy director of the office nine years later.
-Then he successively served as party boss of Jiubao District in May 1994 and Qianshan District in June 1996.
+He began his political career in January 1984, as an officer in the General Office of the Anshan municipal Chinese Communist Party (CCP) committee, rising to deputy director of the office nine years later.
+Then he successively served as CCP Committee Secretary of Jiubao District in May 1994 and Qianshan District in June 1996.
 During his term in office, he studied as a graduate student at Northeastern University, majoring in management engineering.
-In March 1999 he became secretary-general Anshan party committee, and four years later promoted to deputy party chief.
-In August 2004, he was elevated to secretary general of CPC Liaoning Provincial Committee, a position he held until February 2008, when he was appointed deputy party boss and acting mayor of Fushun.
+In March 1999, he became secretary-general Anshan party committee, and four years later promoted to CCP Deputy Committee Secretary.
+In August 2004, he was elevated to secretary general of CCP Liaoning Provincial Committee, a position he held until February 2008, when he was appointed deputy party boss and acting mayor of Fushun.
 In August 2010, he was named deputy party boss and acting mayor of Anshan, and held that offices until January 2012, when he was promoted again to become party boss of Fuxin.
 In January 2013, Wang Yang rose to become vice-chairman of the Liaoning People's Congress.